almedso/yocto-bsp-documentation/docs/packages/image-and-features.tt.rst

 :plos-image-minimal:
    A developer image just capable of allowing an
-   |PLOS| device to boot and is suitable for full featured development work.
+   |AMS| device to boot and is suitable for full featured development work.
    Contained features are:

    - base-plos (via plos-image bbclass)

 :plos-image-minimal-dev:
-   A small image just capable of allowing an |PLOS|
+   A small image just capable of allowing an |AMS|
    device to boot and is suitable for development work. (kernel, rootfs and uboot developtment)
    Contained features are: